yiftach22/Jammit2/README.md

-A new version of the Jammit app, now used mainly AI tools (Curosr) for build and design.
+A new version of the Jammit app, now using mainly AI tools (Curosr) for build and design.

 Frontend moved to use the more modern Jetpack Compose architechture.